CoLLM-NAS: Collaborative Large Language Models for Efficient Knowledge-Guided Neural Architecture Search: Related Work

 \subsection{LLM for NAS}

 The rise of LLMs offers a fundamentally new perspective for NAS by reformulating the search process through advanced reasoning capabilities and semantic understanding.
-GENIUS \cite{zheng2023can} pioneers GPT-4 as a black-box optimizer, directly generating and iteratively refining neural architectures via natural language prompts and performance feedback.
-EvoPrompting \cite{chen2023evoprompting} repositions LLMs as adaptive mutation and crossover operators, employing evolutionary prompt engineering coupled with soft prompt-tuning to explore a vast code-based search space.
-LLMatic \cite{nasir2024llmatic} similarly leverages LLMs as mutation and crossover operators, but uniquely integrates Quality-Diversity (QD) Optimization to create diverse and high-performing networks.
-RZ-NAS \cite{ji2025rznas} introduces a reflective zero-cost strategy by combining LLM reflection modules with training-free metrics, achieving SOTA performance on NAS benchmarks.
-Looking forward, the rapid advancement of large reasoning models (\textit{e.g.,} OpenAI-o3 \cite{openai_o3}, DeepSeek-R1 \cite{guo2025deepseek}, Qwen3 \cite{qwen3technicalreport}) and ever-expanding pretraining corpora will promote deeper integration of LLMs into NAS methodologies.
+GENIUS \cite{zheng2023can} pioneers GPT-4 as a black-box optimizer to generate and refine architectures via natural language.
+EvoPrompting \cite{chen2023evoprompting} repositions LLMs as mutation and crossover operators, employing evolutionary prompt engineering and soft prompt-tuning to explore a vast code-based search space.
+Similarly, LLMatic \cite{nasir2024llmatic} leverages LLMs as operators but uniquely integrates Quality-Diversity Optimization to create diverse networks.
+A reflective zero-cost strategy is developed by RZ-NAS \cite{ji2025rznas}, combining LLM reflection modules with training-free metrics.
+LM-Searcher \cite{hu2025lm} reformulates NAS as a ranking task using NCode, enabling cross-domain architecture search.
+While NADER \cite{yang2025nader} employs a multi-agent approach for neural architecture design, its open design space and full training requirements limit its scalability to ImageNet-scale datasets.

-This work proposes a collaborative LLM-based NAS framework integrated with two-stage NAS methodology.
-Distinct from previous LLM-based NAS methods, our approach leverages a pre-trained supernet for efficient evaluation and introduces a collaboration mechanism to optimize the exploration-exploitation trade-off during search.
+In contrast, this paper proposes a collaborative LLM-based NAS framework with knowledge-guided search.
+Moreover, our approach leverages a pre-trained supernet for efficient evaluation and inherits its pre-optimized search space to avoid the invalidity issue of generated architectures, enabling scalable search on large-scale datasets.